Gap Insurance Explained: What It Is, Cost & Do You Really Need It?

 High-Depreciation Vehicles

-Luxury cars, electric vehicles, and certain models that depreciate faster than average create larger gaps more quickly.
+Luxury cars and certain models — including many EVs — that depreciate faster than average create larger gaps more quickly.
 Research your specific make and model's depreciation rate before deciding.

 Who Doesn't Need Gap Insurance

-Gap insurance becomes unnecessary expense in these situations:
+Gap insurance becomes an unnecessary expense in these situations:

 Owners with Large Down Payments If you paid 20% or more down, you likely have enough equity to avoid the gap scenario, especially after the first year of payments.

 Used Car Buyers Vehicles that have already experienced their steepest depreciation present less gap risk.
-Gap insurance for used cars typically isn't necessary since used cars depreciate more slowly than new ones, meaning your loan balance and actual cash value stay closer together.
+Used cars depreciate more slowly than new ones, meaning your loan balance and actual cash value stay closer together.

 Short Loan Terms If you financed for 36 months or less, you're building equity quickly enough that gap insurance may not justify the cost.